None of that happened by accident.

 So what does a kicker do in the weight room?

-I'm doing everything the offensive linemen are doing to get stronger, (even) sled-pushes.
-That's big for me.
+“The same workout pretty much our whole team is doing,” Ficken said.
+“I do squats, bench, power cleans. … I'm doing everything the offensive linemen are doing to get stronger, (even) sled-pushes.
+That's big for me.”

 In off-season testing, the 6-foot-2, 184-pounder improved his broad jump to 9-7 and his vertical to 29.5 inches.
 He ran the 40-yard dash in 4.79 seconds (which was faster than any of the team's quarterbacks) and turned in a 4.26-second pro shuttle.